AmRazzie/GoldSrc-.map-file-info-parser/README.md

 This is completely vibecoded info parser mainly for HL1, made it out of complete boredom but it seems to work fine for my personal usage.

 ## Usage
+Create maps and output folder, and put decompiled .map files into the first one.
-Just run the python script and put decompiled map files into the maps folder.
+Just run the python script and write the classname you want to get.